 Start by naming your assignment.
 This assignment name will be displayed every time Flat for Education refers to this assignment.

 You can then add instructions for your new assignment.
 They can either be text that you add directly to the assignment or an attached file or link.
 You can attach all the resources you need: documents, presentations, videos, audio files, read-only scores, etc.

 Finally, you can add some extra options to your assignment:

 - Due Date: You can choose when your students need to submit their work.
-(Note: Students will be still able to send their work after the due date, but they will be marked as turned in late.)
+(Note: Students will still be able to send their work after the due date, but it will be marked as having been turned in late.)

 - Publication Date: You can create your assignment in advance and set a publication date when the assignment will become available to the classroom.

-- Assigned students: By default, the assignment is assigned to all the students from your class, you can choose here to assign individual students.
+- Assigned students: By default, the assignment is given to all the students from your class; however, you can choose here to assign it to particular students.
 Learn more.

-- Toolset: You can limit the tools available for your student when working on the assignment.
+- Toolset: You can limit the tools available to your students when working on the assignment.
 Learn more.

 - Lock Template: If you are using a score as a template in your assignment, you can prevent your students from changing the original notes.
 Learn more.

-- Playback limit: If you want to limit the number of times your students will play the score.
+- Playback limit: This is to limit the number of times your students will play the score.
 You can use this option for your dictation and ear training activities.

 - Google Classroom Topic: If you are using Google Classroom, you can choose in which topic your assignment will be created.

 Please note that all assignment types don’t have the same extra options.